awsdocs/amazon-ses-developer-guide/doc-source/header-fields.md

 # Appendix: Header Fields<a name="header-fields"></a>

-Amazon SES accepts any email headers that follow the format described in [RFC 822](https://www.ietf.org/rfc/rfc0822.txt)\.
+Amazon SES can accept all email headers that follow the format described in [RFC 822](https://www.ietf.org/rfc/rfc0822.txt)\.

-The following fields cannot appear more than once in a header:
+The following fields can't appear more than once in the header section of a message:
 +  Accept\-Language
++  acceptLanguage
+**Note**
-+  acceptLanguage \(**Note:** This field is nonstandard\.
-If possible, use Accept\-Language instead\.\)
+This field is non\-standard\.
+If possible, you should use the Accept\-Language header instead\.
 +  Archived\-At
 +  Auto\-Submitted
 +  Bounces\-to